esroyo/bottlexs/README.md

 }

 const providers = {
-    // The default Provider pattern is the Factory pattern:
+    // The default provider pattern is the Factory pattern:
     // receives the container as parameter and returns an instance
     barley: (container: { water: Water }) => new Barley(container.water),
     water: () => new Water(),
     // It is possible to use the alternative `service` helper:
-    // takes in a Constructor and a list of services to be resolved
+    // takes in a Constructor, and a list of services to be resolved
     // and passed as arguments to the [[Constructor]] call
     hops: service(Hops, ['water'] as const),
 };